 Request your copy here.

-Throughout her childhood, Alissa's Grandma Mary Fran had Alzheimer's disease, and as a little girl it was terrifying for her.
+Throughout her childhood, Alissa's Grandma Mary Fran had Alzheimer's disease.
 While growing up, Alissa realized that the Alzheimer's community lacked a voice for what she calls the forgotten generation of Alzheimer's: the child caregivers.
-Since then, she has become a national Alzheimer’s advocate, inspiring people across the country with her personal story and mission to empower other young caregivers.
-Her story has been featured in the Emmy-winning HBO documentary The Alzheimer’s Project, the TV show Young Icons, Maria Shriver’s Wipe Out Alzheimer’s Challenge national campaign, AOL, National Public Radio, the Alzheimer’s Association Annual Report, her keynote speaking tour, and her contribution to the publications The Shriver Report: A Woman’s Nation Takes on Alzheimer’s and Alzheimer’s in America, among others.
+Since then, she has become one of the nation's leading young Alzheimer’s advocates, inspiring people across the country with her personal story and mission to empower other young caregivers.
+Her story has been featured in the Emmy-winning HBO documentary The Alzheimer’s Project, the TV show Young Icons, Maria Shriver’s Wipe Out Alzheimer’s Challenge national campaign, AOL/Huffington Post, National Public Radio, the Alzheimer’s Association Annual Report, her national keynote speaking tour, and her contribution to the publications The Shriver Report: A Woman’s Nation Takes on Alzheimer’s and Alzheimer’s in America, among others.

-Alissa has been chosen as a woman's leader of the new national campaign, Maria Shriver's Wipe Out Alzheimer's Challenge in partnership with the Alzheimer's Association, My Brain, and A Woman's Nation, whose book she was a contributing author for in 2010.
-Alissa and powerful women including Anne Romney, Brooke Shields, and Senator Barbara Mikulski are featured as the "inspirational women who have stood on the front lines of the fight against Alzheimer’s."
+Alissa has been chosen as a woman's leader of the new national campaign, Maria Shriver's Women's Alzheimer's Movement in partnership with the Alzheimer's Association, My Brain, and A Woman's Nation, whose book she was a contributing author for in 2010.
+Alissa and leading advocates including Anne Romney, Brooke Shields, Shonda Rhimes and Senator Barbara Mikulski are featured as the "inspirational women who have stood on the front lines of the fight against Alzheimer’s."
 Check out her feature and then take the pledge to use your brain to #WipeOutAlz.

 Alz4Kidz is a two-part handbook to teach kids about Alzheimer’s disease.